-This one’s for you if you’re interested in what life is really like in modern day North Korea.
+This one’s for you if… you’re interested in pursuing excellence in any field.